lahemi/perso_configs/awesome/README.md

 unless you're using systemd on your machine and happen to have enp2s0 too...

-Vicious is included as it plays central role, at least for now, for my widgets.
-There is a directory 'teatime' which contains my horrid un-Lua-tastic widget for OSS volume, and much more importantly, a hexadecimal clock.
-It is quite simple but all the same delightful and I urge you to take a look.
+There is also a directory 'teatime' which contains my horrid un-Lua-tastic widgets for OSS volume, and much more importantly, a hexadecimal and Unix time clocks.

-The unixalone is a clock showing Unix time: year, ordinal date, hh:mm:ss.

 You are fully entitled and free to modify, redistribute and in any way in general to elaborate on my configuration files.